lbustelo/enhancement-proposals/jupyter-declarativewidgets-incorporation/jupyter-declarativewidgets-extension-incorporation.md

 * `<urth-core-function>` - Enable binding to functions defined in the kernel
 * `<urth-core-dataframe>` - Access to read and query DataFrames
-* `<urth-core-bind>` - Extension to the `template` tag to allow data binding across cell and with data on the kernel
+* `<urth-core-bind>` - Extension to the `template` tag to allow data binding across cells and with data on the kernel
 * `<urth-core-import>` - Extension to the `link` tag to allow installing and importing web components

 There are other `core` elements, but they play a supporting role.

 Some of the `core` elements are a combination of browser and kernel component.
-On the browser side, these elements are build on top of the `jupyter-js-widgets` foundation.
+On the browser side, these elements are built on top of the `jupyter-js-widgets` foundation.
 They communicate with the kernel through the Comm channel[[3]](#3).

 ##### Viz elements

-There is a collection of `<urth-viz-*` element that are pure client side and are use to display data.
+There is a collection of `<urth-viz-*>` element that are pure client side and are use to display data.
 These elements include a table view and a variety of plots.

 More details about the architecture can be found [here](https://github.com/jupyter-incubator/declarativewidgets/wiki).
 Additionally, see the [documentation](https://jupyter-incubator.github.io/declarativewidgets/docs.html).

 #### Notebook Server Extension

 The extension to the notebook server creates a new route for requesting the installation of new web component.
 The implementation uses Bower to download the packages for the web component and servers the content from a virtual path.
+Bower is used because that is what Polymer [recommends](https://www.polymer-project.org/1.0/docs/tools/reusable-elements) and uses for installing components.

 #### Kernel side code

 The declarativewidgets extension contains code to enable support in Python, R[[1]](#1), and Scala[[2]](#2).

 In Python, the code is built on to of the `ipywidgets` foundation.
-In the other languages, only the code necessary exist to enable declarativewidgets, built directly on top of the Comm channel support.
+In the other languages, where only the code necessary exists to enable declarativewidgets, they are built directly on top of the Comm channel support.

 #### Installation